rupl/chrisruppel.com/blog/_posts/2017-05-31-arduino-humdity-temperature-lcd.md

 - gardening
 ---

-My friend [Afra](http://afranoubarzadeh.se/) invited me to participate in a conference in Sweden involving sustainable urban greenhouse solutions.
-A group of students from Rice University in Texas — in partnership with Chalmers University in Gothenburg — flew over to build a greenhouse.
+My friend [Afra](http://afranoubarzadeh.se/) invited me to participate in a conference in Sweden involving sustainable urban greenhouse solutions. <em lang="sv">[Så Ett Frö](http://saettfro.com/vaxthus/)</em> (_Plant a Seed_) is a collaboration with [HSB Living Lab](https://www.hsb.se/hsblivinglab/), a 10-year-long experiment which uses technology to help build more sustainable housing building.

-The greenhouse tech is part of the [HSB Living Lab](https://www.hsb.se/hsblivinglab/), a 10-year-long experiment which uses technology to help build more sustainable housing.
-My job was to start automating the greenhouse which the students from Rice built.
+My job was to automate a small greenhouse using my budding Arduino skills.
+The main objective of <em lang="sv">Så Ett Frö</em> is education amongst grades 7-9.
+So for now we haven't spent time calculating economic value or carbon footprint.
+Future iterations will hopefully allow us to tackle these engineering issues which will make the greenhouse more sustainable.

 ## Temperature and humidity readings